gmkung/balancer-v2-pools-atq-module/README.md

 # Address Tags Query Submodule

-This repository contains a TypeScript-based submodule for the Address Tags Query registry.
+This repository contains a sample TypeScript-based submodule for the Address Tags Query registry.
 The submodule allows for querying and returning formatted data for various blockchain addresses and their associated metadata tags.

 ## Prerequisites